Amenability of linear-activity automaton groups: Mother groups

-\begin{proof} It suffices to show this for generators.
-Clearly, the $r+3$-collapse of any element in $W_{r+3}$ is just an element in $\Sym(m^{r+3})$.
-The $r+3$-collapsed version of any other state of type $\alpha$ or $\beta$ is of the form
+\begin{proof} It suffices to show inclusion of the $r+3$-collapsed generators.
+Let $m'=m^{r+3}$.
+Clearly, the $r+3$-collapse of any element in $W_{r+3}$ is just an element in $\Sym(m')$.
+The $r+3$-collapsed version of any other state of type $\alpha$ is of the form